cpayapi-com/document/README.md

 |sandbox    | https://live.cpayapi.com |

 ### Signature
-In this section, we will show the mechanism of generating `sign` parameter.
+In this section, we will show the mechanism of generating parameter `sign`.
 We also provide some code examples to shorten integration time.

 > See details [here](https://github.com/cpayapi-com/document/blob/main/api-reference/signature.md)